cynamonster/Unique-Random-Coordinates/README.md

 1. Open Terminal.
 This can be done in one of the following ways:
    * Navigate to Applications > Utilities > Terminal
    * Hold Command and press the spacebar, to open Spotlight Search, and type in `Terminal`

 2. To download the file, enter `git clone https://github.com/cynamonster/Unique-Random-Coordinates.git Downloads/random-coords`.
 If you don't already have git installed, your computer will prompt you to install it.
 Once installed, run this command again.
-*If you don't already have git installed, you'll be prompted to do so!*

 3. To run the file, enter `python Downloads/random-coords/random-coords.py`.